A visa should be applied for at the Belgian Embassy or Consulate in the home country well in advance.

 Students, carrying a scholarship issued by a Belgian Authority (e.g. VLIR or one the universities) are exempt from this tax.

-You can find full details on the website of IBZ.
+You can find full details (including the payment procedure) in this document.

 When applying for a visa or a residence permit, students are asked to proof their solvency.
 Depending on the country, one of the following proofs of solvency may apply:

 In case you would like to use the last option (proof your own financial means), Hasselt University can assist you and provide you a letter to proof solvency.